FAQ

 Back to top.

 Q: How should I expect my dog to behave when I pick him up from daycare or boarding?
-What condition will he be in?
+What condition will they be in?

-A: When your dog stays at Club K-9 for the first time, he’s sure to make quite a few friends and play more than he ever has in his entire life.
+A: When your dog stays at Club K-9 for the first time, they're sure to make quite a few friends and play more than they ever have in their entire life.
 While some dogs have boundless energy and behave normally when they get home, most dogs are very tired after their initial visit and often skip dinner because they’re ready for bed.
 And even after they get some sleep, they typically need a day or two to rest.
-Dogs that join us on a regular basis usually learn to pace themselves and take full advantage of naptime, but if your dog still seems too tired after each visit, simply let us know and we’ll extend the time he spends napping.
+Dogs that join us on a regular basis usually learn to pace themselves and take full advantage of naptime, but if your dog still seems too tired after each visit, simply let us know and we’ll extend the time they spend napping.

-If your dog seems unusually tired or is showing any signs of illness, such as an upset stomach, coughing, or vomiting, please err on the side of caution and take him to his veterinarian.
-We watch all of our canine guests very closely and immediately respond to any health concerns, but a dog can play his heart out without indicating that he isn’t feeling well until he gets home.
+If your dog seems unusually tired or is showing any signs of illness, such as an upset stomach, coughing, or vomiting, please err on the side of caution and take them to their veterinarian.
+We watch all of our canine guests very closely and immediately respond to any health concerns, but a dog can play their heart out without indicating that they aren't feeling well until they get home.

-Overall, your dog should be in a happy and relaxed condition when you pick him up, but he may be a little stinky, especially if he likes to wrestle on the floor or play in water.
-We’re more than happy to bathe him before you pick him up, or if you prefer, you’re welcome to bathe him yourself in our tub.
-We require that your dog arrives at Club K-9 flea-free and relatively clean, but we don’t recommend that you have him groomed before his stay.
-Chances are that you wouldn’t be picking him up in the same condition.
+Overall, your dog should be in a happy and relaxed condition when you pick them up, but they may be a little stinky, especially if they like to wrestle on the floor or play in water.
+We’re more than happy to bathe them before you pick up.
+We require that your dog arrives at Club K-9 flea-free and relatively clean, but we don’t recommend that you have them groomed before their stay.
+Chances are that you wouldn’t be picking them up in the same condition.

 Back to top.